 In simplest terms, changing your WordPress domain name boils down to:

 - Pointing new domain to your existing hosting account where your website is hosted

 - Changing database URL values from old domain to new domain

 - Deleting the old domain from hosting if you don’t need it anymore

 Final thoughts on WordPress Migration 101

-Hopefully you arrived to the end of this first tutorial, and learned at least a bit about what WP migration are and how they work, as well the main reasons and fears behind them.
+Hopefully, you arrived at the end of this first tutorial, and learned at least a bit about what WP migration is and how they work, as well the main reasons and fears behind them.

-We tried not getting too technical, as purpose of this article was meant to learn you a bit about WP migrations, and not how to actually do them.
+We tried not getting too technical, as the purpose of this article was meant to learn you a bit about WP migrations, and not how to actually do them.

 But don’t worry, if you come this far and like it, subscribe to our blog or visit it soon and you will find more technical and specific hands-on material that will learn you how to migrate your WP website like a pro.

-In the meantime, feel free to give this article another read, maybe on another day, and make sure to let us know in comments how you like it and especially if you have any questions about the presented materials.
+In the meantime, feel free to give this article another read, maybe on another day, and make sure to let us know in the comments how you like it and especially if you have any questions about the presented materials.